-- Students may park in open spots designated for student parking.
+Students may park in open spots designated for student parking.
 If the parking lot is full, students may park at the LBC in the west parking lot.
-Students may not park in the front circle driveway or along yellow/red curb areas. - Vehicles are not to be moved during the school day unless off-campus privileges have been approved.
-Students are not allowed to loiter in vehicles or in the truck beds of vehicles during the school day or during school-sponsored events. - Permission to drive a vehicle to school may be revoked if the safety of students is endangered or if a student repeatedly parks inappropriately.
+Students may not park in the front circle driveway or along yellow/red curb areas or in areas designated for visitors.

+Vehicles are not to be moved during the school day unless off-campus privileges have been approved.
+Students are not allowed to loiter in vehicles or in the truck beds of vehicles during the school day or during school-sponsored events.

+Permission to drive a vehicle to school may be revoked if the safety of students is endangered or if a student repeatedly parks inappropriately.